gdjohnson/TK21/README.md

 return md.render(page)
 ```

-## Styling
+## CSS
-Styling is injected as an HTML style tag; that tag is found in css.js.
+Styling is injected as an HTML style tag; that tag is found in style.js.
 Since it exports as HTML, and markdownit's render function exports as HTML, the best option is just to concat them when calling Express's `res` method:
 ```
 app.get('/', (req, res) => res.send(style + index.getHomePage()));
 ```